by Ray MacDonald, September 11, 2019

 Experiencing the reality of horrendous loss at the same time as going through a determined personal and global teamwork effort to overcome it -- shaped my leadership and teamwork for life.

 As I write this on September 11, 2019 I sadly remember what we went through at Marsh McLennan Companies.
-MMC, specifically Marsh Inc., lost 358 people -- about 27 of the 295 employees I knew well including Marsh's Canadian CIO who was there that day.
+MMC, specifically Marsh Inc., lost 295 employees, I knew about 27 of them well including Marsh's Canadian CIO who was there that day.
 I will never forget Bernard ( http://memorial.mmc.com/M/bernard-mascarenhas.html ) and the others.

 Some months before it happened, I was starting to frequently visit our global headquarters IT group on the 96th and higher floors of World Trade Center 1 in NYC.
 The global data centre was on the 100th floor.
 I was working for Mercer HR, before later moving to Marsh Inc. We were just beginning to use my "Oracle Save $1B" experience in global IT consolidation to work with Marsh, Putnam, and others making up the 11 operating companies of MMC for consolidating IT operations and vendor management.
 I was often amused how obvious the new folks stood out in the WTC meeting rooms; in a large meeting room almost everyone would be heads down working on consolidation strategies, while the new folks (certainly included me initially) were turned around, at the windows, amazed at the view looking directly out over the Statue of Liberty from the 96th floor.
 I recently found my last visitors access badge with my photo to the World Trade Center building - that's certainly something I'll hang onto.